 Surfshark Alert is a feature that helps you protect your email addresses, credit cards, and personal identification number by monitoring their appearance on public leaked data databases.

 Hundreds of websites experience breaches each day when their stored information is leaked.
 That might include your passwords, email addresses, card details, and other data entered when registering at some particular website.

 Alert scans the web for breaches and informs you about them so you can take specific actions immediately.

 Activate Surfshark Alert

-- Head to the Alert tab and select Monitor emails.
-You will find this tab on the left pane.
+- Find the Alert tab on the left panel and select Monitor emails.

 You will also have to enter your email address.
 Once you do, press Activate.